 Writing of the reign of Nero, Tacitus alludes to the death of Christ and to the existence of Christians at Rome.

 Luke 23 (v.
 20) Pilate, therefore, wishing to release Jesus, again called out to them. (v.
 21) But they shouted saying, “Crucify Him, crucify Him!” (v.
+24) So Pilate gave sentence that it should be as they requested. (v.
 50) And behold, there was a man named Joseph, a council member, a good and just man. (v.
 52) This man went to Pilate and asked for the body of Jesus. (v.
 53) Then he took it down, wrapped it in linen, and laid it in a tomb.…

 Now there was about this time Jesus, a wise man, if it be lawful to call him a man, for he was a doer of wonderful works.…He drew over to him both many of the Jews, and many of the Gentiles.
 He was the Christ, and when Pilate, at the suggestion of the principal men among us, had condemned him to the cross, those that loved him at the first did not forsake him; for he appeared to them alive again the third day; as the divine prophets had foretold.…And the tribe of Christians so named from him are not extinct at this day.